How to Perform Due Diligence in Venture Capital?

 The main cause is related to a concept termed operating leverage, which represents the proportion of total costs that are fixed relative to those that are variable.
-Thus, companies with a higher proportion of fixed costs in their costs structure have more operating leverage.
+Thus, companies with a higher proportion of fixed costs in their cost structure have more operating leverage.

 If the operating leverage of a company is high, then each marginal unit sold comes with fewer costs and the product can be scaled more rapidly, in theory.

-It’s easy to think how this could be true for software start-ups: once the software is developed, you could hypothetically sell the same software to millions of customers without necessarily needing many more developers.
+It’s easy to think of how this could be true for software start-ups: once the software is developed, you could hypothetically sell the same software to millions of customers without necessarily needing many more developers.